What is AdTech and How Does it Work?

 targeting optionssetting ad formats, styles,

-fonts, colors, etc
+fonts, colors, etc.

 ad frequency settingssetting ad location on the website